-Nerve Hydrodissection is a simple, safe treatment where the doctor injects some fluid around the nerve (but not INTO the nerve!) to ease the pressure from the surrounding muscles and to separate the nerve from the surrounding tissue, fascia, or adjacent structures.
+Nerve Hydrodissection is a simple, safe treatment where the doctor injects some fluid around the nerve (but not INTO the nerve!) to ease the pressure from the surrounding muscles and separate it from the surrounding tissue, fascia, or adjacent structures.
 This is all done under direct ultrasound guidance to help ensure accuracy and safety.

-At the New England Stem Cell Institute, we use a combination of an I.V. fluid known as “D5W” (5% dextrose in water) with a very small amount of anesthetic.
-The weak sugar also helps heal inflammation in the nerve.
-In some stubborn cases, a solution of platelet-derived growth factors (from PRP) or other orthobiologic agents is used instead of IV fluid to promote better healing.
-In the vast majority of cases, the treatment is either painless or minimally uncomfortable when done properly.
+At the New England Stem Cell Institute, we use a combination of an IV fluid known as “D5W” (5% dextrose in water) with a very small amount of anesthetic.
+The weak sugar helps heal inflammation in the nerve.
+In some stubborn cases, a solution of platelet-derived growth factors (from PRP) or other OrthoBiologic agents are used instead of IV fluid to promote better healing.
+Most of the time, the treatment is either painless or minimally uncomfortable when done properly.

-Conditions that are commonly treated by hydrodissection include:
+Conditions that are commonly treated by nerve hydrodissection include:

 At the New England Stem Cell Institute, we’re experts in nerve hydrodissection techniques.
 We’ve been doing them longer than the vast majority of practices in the U.S. In fact, we were personally trained by the physician who invented the technique!